alex-cui/rshell/README.md

 If a connector is encountered, whatever command was constructed will become the child of the connector; and this connector will be pushed into a vector that will later be executed one by one.

 If a pound symbol is encountered, the program will check if the word is the pound itself, or if the word consists of it.
-Either way, it will be parsed accordingly, pushing whatever command that exists into the execution vector,
+Either way, it will be parsed accordingly, pushing whatever command that exists before the pound into the execution vector,

 Lastly, if a semicolon is encountered, the command will simply be pushed into the vector, and start anew.